Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-Overall, the clues are reasonably well-constructed.
-The informed clues are good, the misinformed provide some ambiguity, and the fake clues effectively point to the wrong answers.
-Difficulty is appropriate.
+The clues are well-crafted, creating a good balance of specificity, ambiguity, and misdirection.
+The difficulty is appropriate for the game.

 ---